lf1-io/padl/docs/usage/print_slice.md

    2: MinusX(x=100)
 ```

-Sub-pipelines of pipelines can be accessed via getitem:
+Sub-transforms of Pipelines can be accessed via getitem:

 ```python
 >>> (t1 >> t2 >> t3)[0] == t1